cfpb/development/code-reviews.md

 Code reviews are incredibly important step to the development process.
 Our goals when reviewing code are to:

-- expose bugs before they make it to production
+- expose bugs before they make it to production;
-- ensure a concistent quality in the codebase
+- ensure a consistent quality in the codebase;
-- create an environment for sharing knowledge and developing skills
+- create an environment for sharing knowledge and developing skills;
-- encourage open communication between the entire team
+- encourage open communication between the entire team.

-## Tips for a successfull review
+## Tips for a successful review

-For a code review to be successfull, we all need to be on the same page.
+For a code review to be successful, we all need to be on the same page.
 To help accomplish this, everyone should follow these tips.

 ### For everyone